theupdateframework/taps/tap16.md

 Merkle tree.
 As long as the client checks for an auditor’s verification, the client will not install the rolled-back version of the target.

+In summary, without auditors, a client is vulnerable to rollback attacks when an attacker controls the timestamp key.
+With auditors, the client has the same rollback protection as the existing TUF specification.

 ## Fast forward attack

 If an attacker is able to compromise the timestamp key, they may arbitrarily